Advanced Multiple Sclerosis: 4 Symptoms and 8 Ways To Manage | MyMSTeam

 Advanced Multiple Sclerosis: 4 Symptoms and 8 Ways To Manage

-When a person has advanced multiple sclerosis (MS), they experience extreme physical impairment and cognitive deficits.
-Cognition refers to a person’s knowing, thinking, remembering, and reasoning abilities.
-Because MS is a progressive disease, the probability of severe impairment increases the longer a person has lived with the condition.
-People with advanced MS are more likely to have additional MS symptoms more frequently and more severely, often experiencing multiple symptoms at the same time.
+Advanced multiple sclerosis (MS) can cause physical impairment and cognitive deficits, which affect thinking and mood.
+Because MS is a progressive disease, the probability of severe impairment increases the longer someone lives with the condition.
+People with advanced MS experience physical and cognitive MS symptoms more often and more severely, often having multiple symptoms at the same time.

 What Is Advanced Multiple Sclerosis?